 It was agreed that the APS is the right place for quantization matrices, as proposed in 295, 330, and 658, certainly if we can get the “partial update” problem under control.

-It was agreed that the RPS related syntax elements should be split.
-Roughly speaking, what is currently in the PPS should stay in the PPS, and what is currently in the slice header to be moved to APS.
+It was agreed that, for the RPS related syntax elements, what is currently in the PPS should stay in the PPS, and what is currently in the slice header to be moved to APS.
 Ye-Kui agreed to write drop-in text for the larger group and the editors.
 The group agreed to include this document into the zip file of this report, and it is incorporated by reference into this report.

 List of AHG related input documents / detailed notes